grb26/WordleHint/README.md

 We can now use WordleHint:

-`$ ./wordle.py -s tares:xyxgx`
+`$ ./wordle.py tares:xyxgx`

-Here we ran wordle.py in slow mode, and we have specified that the guess word 'sores' resulted in three eliminated letters (x's), plus a green in the fourth position and a yellow in the second.
+Here we specified that the guess word 'tares' resulted in three eliminated letters (x's), plus a green in the fourth position and a yellow in the second.
 Note that upper/lower case doesn't matter.

 The output tells us that there are now 7 possible words, and our next guess should be 'ALIEN'.